CrossFit Made Me Want to Become a Drug Addict

 by Mari Gomez

 After more than three years of burpees, pull-ups, squats, and throwing things over my head, I feel I’ve plateaued.
-My back is saying things I don't understand and so I’ve come to a regression in performance, which is everything CrossFitters stand against.
+I’ve come to a regression in performance, which is everything CrossFitters stand against.
 If there is one idea that dominates the CrossFit ethos, it’s the idea of constant improvement through diligence, training, and hard work.
 Giving up is not even in their vocabulary; most of them will spasm if the phrase is uttered in their presence or if it fleetingly enters their minds.
 Quitting is so strongly looked down upon in CF that any mention or allusion to it, is immediately shut down and replaced with optimisms like “The body achieves what the mind believes.”

 So I’ve kept showing up because I don’t want to be the one quitter that suddenly decides, after more than three years, that CrossFit is hard.